-Air quality monitoring results made available on the internet through CARB's air quality web portal, AQ-ViewAQview, can be accessed by Steering Committee members, stakeholders, and decision makers.
-AQ-ViewAQview, a data platform, is being developed by CARB for acquiring, validating, analyzing, and mapping air quality measurements and meteorological data.
-As of February 2020, it is possible to download data from AQ-ViewAQview, and CARB has committed to developing additional capabilities for the site.
-CARB is developing data exchange standards. and the District will use those standards to automatically provide data to CARB in near realtime, where applicable.
+Air quality monitoring results made available on the internet through CARB's air quality web portal, AQview, can be accessed by Steering Committee members, stakeholders, and decision makers.
+AQview, a data platform, is being developed by CARB for acquiring, validating, analyzing, and mapping air quality measurements and meteorological data.
+As of February 2020, it is possible to download data from AQview, and CARB has committed to developing additional capabilities for the site.
+CARB is developing data exchange standards, and the District will use those standards to automatically provide data to CARB in near real-time, where applicable.
 Establishing these data exchange standards will ensure transparency and inform users about the conditions under which the data were collected and ensure the data is compatible with CARB's statewide data portal.
-CARB has developed specific expectations for AQ-View by 2021 and 2024.
-AQview including an enhanced version of the data download tool by Fall 2020.
+CARB has developed specific expectations for AQview including an enhanced version of the data download tool by Fall 2020.
 CARB anticipates incremental changes to the air platform through July 2022 with completion of the Phase 1 visualization platform in July 2021.
 The primary goal of the data platform is to share the monitoring data with the community in a user-friendly format to enable decisions to be made regarding community air quality and the possible need for emissions reduction strategies.

 This platform will include both near real-time and time-integrated data from monitoring stations used in the AB 617 program, including low-cost air quality sensors, professional-grade instrumentation, and professional-grade meteorological sensors.
-The four key objectives of this data portal are: data availability, timeliness of data, flexibility, and data-transparency of the data quality.
+The four key objectives of this data portal are: data availability, timeliness of data, flexibility, and transparency of the data quality.